echocat/puppet-redis/README.md

 ##Overview

 This module installs and makes basic configs for multiple redis instances on the same node.
-It installs redis from source. (http://redis.io/) It also can configure the monitoring server Sentinel.
+It installs redis via REPO or from source. (http://redis.io/) It also can configure the monitoring server Sentinel.

 ##Setup